MateiDevel/PyIN-PyInstaller-GUI-/README.md

 A front-end for the Python Library PyInstaller for making executables out of .py files.
 # Attention!
 - the package is still in development.
-- When compiling a project , the output will be at 'C:\Users\user\dist\main'.
+- When compiling a project , the output will be at 'C:\Users\user\dist\'.
 # Setup
 - First , cd in the directory where the setup.py file is located.
 - To install the package use ```pip install .```